Are These Stock Trading Newsletters Worth The Money?

 Like anything, there are good stock trading newsletters, and then there are bad ones.
-The key is to get an idea of whether you can trust them or not.
-Performance can be hit or miss because no one is that good, regardless of what a self-proclaimed guru says.
+The key is to get an idea of if you can trust them or not up-front.
+Performance can be hit or miss because no one is that good at picking stocks, regardless of what a self-proclaimed guru says.
 Here are some red flags:

 You can earn 3,000%!

-The gurus show you picture after picture of stocks that they invested in and made outrageous amounts of money.
+The guru shows you picture after picture of stocks that he or she has invested in and made outrageous amounts of money.
 It is easy and takes only a few minutes each week - so he claims.

-You have nothing to lose because you are getting stock information from a world-renowned guru.
+You have nothing to lose because you get stock information from a world-renowned guru.
 They have predicted every major stock market crash—the market's big claims.
 I haven’t even heard of most of these individuals.

-They never talk about ideas that didn’t work.
+Never talks about the ideas that didn’t work

-There is no trader that I am aware of who is immune to losses.
-The best of the best are probably correct only a smaller portion of the time.
-Always inquire about the failures or the ideas that didn’t work out.
-If they are unwilling or don’t have any to tell you about, check them off the list and move on.
+There is no trader that I know of who is immune to losses.
+In fact, the best of the best are probably only right 1/3rd of the time.
+Always inquire about the losses or the ideas that didn’t work out.
+If they are unwilling or just don’t have anything to tell you, check them off the list on a move on.

-These marketers are the most aggressive promoters yet.
+Good luck with the unsubscribe button.
 They send this email out through numerous emails disguised as financial websites when they are just random email lists.
 Thus far, I have counted 38 different sites for just one of the new subscribers.
-Sites such as Daily Stock Alerts; 24/7 charts; Daily Investor; Trader Lifestyle; Confidential T.; Income shortcut, and Investors Bureau, etc., are used for distribution purposes.
+Sites such as Daily Stock Alerts, 24/7 charts, Daily Investor, Trader Lifestyle, Confidential T., Income shortcut, Investors Bureau, etc., are used for distribution purposes.
 If you look up these “sites,” they don’t exist.
 They will hit your inbox five or six times a day.

-Aggressive marketing speaks to their credibility.
-You certainly don’t want someone giving you advice with your money when they would do anything to get you to sign up.
+Aggressive marketing speaks to credibility.
+You certainly don’t want someone giving you advice with your money when they would do anything just to get you to sign up.

 So, are there any stock newsletters worth looking into?